 Those packets are loaded with chemicals, MSG and who-knows-what else.
 This dressing recipe is just as easy, but with simple ingredients.
 I also use Mandarin oranges that are canned in their own juice rather than “syrup”.

 I’ve also substituted swerve for the sugar.
 (Although if you’re not on a low-glycemic diet, the original dressing recipe contains just 3 Tablespoons of granulated sugar which amounts to just a teaspoon per person).

 The weather is starting to warm up again…salad days are here again.
 I could eat a salad every day, and usually do in the summer.
-There are no outstanding favorites for me, because I like them all, from Greek to Mediterranean.
+There are no outstanding favorites for me, because I like them all, from Italian Panzanella and French Nicoise to Greek and Mediterranean.